JohnKerf/quantum-variational-methods-for-susy-qm/README.md

 pip install -e .
 ```

-Running this code will ensure all of the relevant packages are installed making the code contained in the repo runs as intended.
+Running these commands will ensure all of the relevant packages are installed so that the code contained in the repository runs as intended.

-*Note - there is a known issue with scipy version 1.16 causing some issues with the Appendix and Intro code in `src/plotting&tables/intro&appendix`.
+*Note - scipy version 1.16 may cause some issues with the Appendix and Intro code in `src/plotting+tables/intro+appendix`.
 If you encounter errors when trying to run this code try downgrading scipy to version 1.15.

 ---